enfo14/teatime/README.md

 # TeaTime - A round robin to make tea

 TeaTime is a simple app to select random tea members to make tea, like a round robin but for tea.
+The OpenAPI specification of the API is also included in the repository.

 ## How to run with Docker